hastec-fr/apash/doc/fr/hastec/apash/commons-lang/MapUtils/init.md

 ## Description
    The map is created if the variable is not declared.
    If it was a map, then reinitialize it.
-   If it's an existing variable or an array, just fail to protect overriding.
+   If it's an existing variable or an array, then fail (prevent overriding).

 ## History
 ### Since